tenox7/wfm/README.md

 chroot directory.
 Passwords can also be hardcoded in the binary at the compile time, se below.

+With a password file present every request normally requires login.
+Adding the `-anon_ro` flag instead lets unauthenticated visitors browse, view and download in read-only mode; the padlock in the top right corner shows `ro`.
+Clicking the padlock asks for username/password and, for a user with the RW flag, switches the session to read-write - the padlock opens and shows `rw`.
+The username `anonymous` is reserved when this mode is enabled.
+Note that HTTP Basic Auth has no real logout; to drop back to read-only close the browser (clicking the padlock while logged in attempts it, but not all browsers honor it).
+User home prefixes always require login.

 ## User Management

 Users can be managed using a built-in helper function that services the